beehive-lab/Maxine-Jenkins/README.md

 # Final steps

+ - Open a web browser and paste the url `http://127.0.0.1:8000/visualizer/`.
+The application interface is displayed with no data (no Jenkins jobs registered yet).
 Click the button "Register Job" on the upper right corner.
 If the connection to Jenkins is successfull, a list of all the Jenkins Job is displayed.
-Select the new job, created in the previous step and submit (without checking the purge box).
+Select the new Job to be registered and submit (without checking the purge box).
 Checking again on `http://127.0.0.1:8000/visualizer/` will have the list of registered jobs (the new job).
 Select one to display the benchmark details for the job's builds.
 If there are no builds in the DB, then wait after several days of development on the develop branch (the DB will be updated daily) or insert a new build manually through the CLI.